Peppermint (1999 film)

 Peppermint is a 1999 Greek film directed by Costas Kapakas.
 It was Greece's submission to the 73rd Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.

 Plot

-A reunion party of old schoolmates becomes the cause an engineer of airplanes to travel back in his life.
-He remembers his childhood and his extraordinary relationship with his cousin Marina.
-Along with the lives of the protagonists, the film presents the Greek society between 1955 and 1973.
+Old schoolmates attend a reunion party, and an aviation engineer amongst them takes a trip down memory lane.
+As he reminisces about his childhood and his extraordinary relationship with his cousin Marina, the viewer looks on the lives of the protagonists, taking a glimpse of the Greek society between 1955 and 1973.